-Every organization that functions at a high level on all areas below is positioned to achieve greater levels of success.
+Every nonprofit organization that functions at a high level on all areas below is positioned to achieve greater levels of success.
 A shortfall in any one area inhibits personal and organizational advancement.

 Click on each tab to see the consequence of a missing pillar.